CodeMark complaints

 Registered Product Certification Bodies (PCBs)

-A complaint about a registered Product Certification Body (PCB) should, in the first instance, be addressed directly with the PCB.
-The PCBs internal complaint process needs to be followed in the first instance to allow them to investigate and respond.
+A complaint about a registered Product Certification Body (PCB) should, first, be addressed directly with the PCB.
+The PCB will need to follow its internal process to investigate and respond.

-If you are not satisfied with the outcome of the PCB investigation, then JASANZ will be able to investigate further.
-However, JASANZ is unable to intervene until the PCB complaint process has been followed.
-The PCB should always be given a reasonable timeframe to investigate and resolve a complaint before any complaint is made to JASANZ.
+If you are not happy with the PCB’s response, JASANZ will then be able to investigate.
+JASANZ is unable to intervene until the PCB complaints process has been followed.
+Always give the PCB time to resolve issues before contacting JASANZ.

 Complaints to MBIE’s Chief Executive about a registered PCB under section 202

-There is an alternative option to you under section 202 of the Building Act 2004 where you may lodge a complaint directly with the Chief Executive (MBIE) if you believe that there are grounds for disciplinary action against a disciplinable entity.
+You may lodge a complaint with the Chief Executive (MBIE) under section 202 of the Building Act 2004 if you believe that there are grounds for disciplinary action against a disciplinable entity.
 A registered PCB is a disciplinable entity under section 200.

 Building Act 2004, section 202 - legislation.govt.nz